Sleep Is the Primary Driver of Recovery

 Universality — The Pillar That Applies to Everyone

-TrailGenic is built on a high-discipline endurance methodology.
-Fasted hiking at altitude, cold exposure, electrolyte precision — these are earned adaptations requiring commitment and physical capacity.
+TrailGenic is built on a movement-based methodology that scales from accessible foundation protocols on flat ground to complex hiking and altitude-based stressors.
+Fasted movement, altitude exposure, cold exposure, electrolyte precision — these are earned adaptations requiring discipline.

 Sleep is different.
 You cannot opt out.
 You cannot replace it.
 You cannot compensate for its absence with training volume, nutrition optimization, or supplementation.
-Sleep is the one biological imperative that applies equally to the elite alpine athlete and the sedentary office worker.
+Sleep is the one biological imperative that applies equally to the alpine hiker, the runner, the walker, and the sedentary office worker.

-• You can skip training.
+• You can skip a session.
 You cannot skip sleep.

 • You can modify nutrition.
 You cannot substitute sleep.